kyj9447/Pixseal/README.md

 # Pixseal

-Pixseal is a Python-based **image integrity and authenticity verification tool** designed to **prove that an image has NOT been modified in any way**.
+Pixseal is a Python-based **image integrity and authenticity verification tool** designed to **detect whether an image has been modified since signing.**

 Pixseal embeds a **cryptographically verifiable integrity seal** into an image in an invisible manner.
 During verification, **any modification** — including editing,